 Create a space for your prospect to share intimate details of what’s happening in their environment that has led them to consider something new.
 Then, listen for information that will influence how you demonstrate and speak to the features, advantages, and benefits of your product.

 2. Send Detailed Meeting Invitations

-Before demoing your product, verify who all from your prospect’s organization will attend the meeting, as well as what their roles are in the decision-making process and whether they should receive digital invitations as some prospects may prefer to share invitations themselves.
+Before demoing your product, verify who from your prospect’s organization will attend the meeting, as well as what their roles are in the decision-making process.
+You should also find out how they want to receive meeting requests, as some prospects may prefer to share invitations themselves.
 Verify a date and time with your main point of contact, and schedule the meeting through your meeting service of choice.

 Product Demo Meeting Invitation Email Template